Last Updated: Jun 19, 2015

-These narrated videos of dissections use unembalmed human specimens to illustrate anatomical structures using simple language and high quality images.
-Presented by Robert Acland, a professor of surgery at the University of Louisville School of Medicine
+These narrated videos of dissections use unembalmed human specimens to illustrate anatomical structures using simple language and high quality images

 - Anatomy & Physiology Online

 19 modules with clear 3D images and interactive models, narrated animations and illustrations, dissection slides you can label, clinical case studies, the impact of aging on each body systems, pronunciation guide, quizzes and much more.